xaur/decred-news/guidelines.md

 Pros of the Git/GitHub workflow:

-* all content can be easily downloaded and synced (nearly decentralized storage)
+* all content can be easily downloaded and synced (semi-decentralized storage)
+* cloning is permissionless and does not require an account
-* all changes recorded
+* all changes are recorded
-* get more contributions in a proven workflow
 * integrity protection
+* allows more contributions in a proven workflow
 * devs can seamlessly engage/contribute since the workflow is similar to theirs
 * show off: one of the most advanced productions in the space
 * possible authenticity protection via PGP signatures (requires extra setup)
 * Git software is widespread
-* Cloning is permissionless and does not require an account

 Cons:

-* higher learning curve, except most trivial usage
+* higher learning curve, except most trivial usage via GitHub web UI
 * conflict resolution is not automatic and is error prone
 * requires experienced Git maintainer to have a pretty repository

-## Why curly braces?
+## Why curly braces for TODOs?

 * They do not conflict with Markdown syntax that uses square brackets and parens for links: `[click here](http://example.com)`.
 * They do not conflict with HTML syntax that uses angle brackets for tags: `<img>`.
 Markdown allows embedding HTML.
-* They can be easily found and counted to estimate how much work is left.
+* They can be easily found and counted to estimate how much work remains.
 * They can be highlighted in various text editors.
 * They can sit between words (aka "inline").
 In contrast with typical TODO syntax in programming languages, where a TODO must be on its own separate line.